-Bus Acquisition \$240,410,535
+Bus Acquisition \$240,410,535 Dus Acquisition Ψ2-τ0,-10,555

-Bus acquisition projects include the manufacture of new buses in accordance with the Accelerated Bus Procurement Plan (ABPP) approved by the Board of Directors in October 22, 1998.
-The Accelerated Bus Procurement Plan project includes payments to bus manufacturers, procurement of spare parts, onsite inspection, bus make-ready.
+Bus acquisition projects include the procurement of new buses in accordance with the Accelerated Bus Procurement Plan (ABPP) approved by the Board of Directors on October 22, 1998.
+The ABPP project includes payments to bus manufacturers, procurement of spare parts, on-site inspection and bus makeready.
 The upgrade and retrofit of buses with reliability and connectivity improvements (i.e. global positioning and automatic passenger counting) is also included.
-Implementation of this acquisition plan will establish a twelve year bus replacement schedule and bring the average fleet age to six years by 2008.
+Implementation of this acquisition plan will establish a twelve-year bus replacement schedule and bring the average fleet age to six years by 2004.